Regular attendance and participation in all classes are important student obligations. Attendance is an integral part of student success.

 Many courses offered at Sierra College may, with the instructor’s permission, be taken for honors credit.
 Students who are interested in a more challenging classroom experience may contract with a willing instructor for honors credit.
-Completion by a student of the honors contract together with an earned course grade of A or B will result in a notation on the student’s transcript indicating that the course was passed “With Honors.”
+Completion by a student of the honors contract together with an earned course grade of A or B will result in a notation on the student’s transcript indicating that the course was completed “With Honors.”
 For more information, visit the honors page on the website.

 Illness or Emergency Leaves of Absence